Notre Dame QuarkNet Center: CRiL

 In 2007, Marian High School junior Tony Coiro and LaLumier High School junior Caleb Phillps worked at the Notre Dame QuarkNet Center under the direction of Dan Karmgard, Jeff Chorny, Danielle McDermott, then an Arkansas high school physics teacher, research technician Mike McKenna, and physicist Barry Baumbaugh of Notre Dame.
-Their project was to build a table-top cosmic ray detector to be installed as a demo at the CERN visitor's center.
+Their project was to build a table-top cosmic ray detector to be installed as a demo at the CERN visitor center.
 The device, termed the CRiL, consisted of pairs of scintillating tiles mounted in a horizontal, rotating structure.
 Meant to be interactive, the CRiL is controlled with a touch screen.
 Users can place their hands between the horizontal detectors and note that it has no effect on the passage of cosmic ray particles.
 The group traveled to CERN in 2008 to install the demo.
 Coiro went on to study physics at Purdue University.
 He made national news by building a solar powered motorcycle that could also be charged with regular household current.
 Coiro along with other electric vehicle enthusiasts also started the Purdue Electric Vehicles Club.
 Coiro now works in the aerospace industry.
 Danielle McDermott later obtained a Ph.D. from Notre Dame and obtained an appointment with the Los Alamos National Laboratory.
 Barry Baumbaugh had joined the Notre Dame High Energy Physics Group in 1978 and had worked with professor Ruchti at Fermilab and CERN.
 Baumbaugh was also deeply involved in the Notre Dame QuarkNet Center.
 According to Notre Dame professor Mitch Wayne, Baumbaugh had helped a wide range of people from university faculty and graduate students to area high school students and educators.

 Project GRAND, University of Notre Dame cosmic ray experiment.

 Project GRAND

-In the late 1980s, professor John Poirier of the University of Notre Dame started construction of Project GRAND, a cosmic ray detector array located the on the Notre Dame campus.
+In the late 1980s, professor John Poirier of the University of Notre Dame started construction of Project GRAND, a cosmic ray detector array located on the Notre Dame campus.
 The detector consisted of 64 huts arrayed in a 10,000 m^{2} grid pattern.
 Within each hut was an array of stacked proportional wire chambers that were able to measure the energy and direction angles of muons generated by the impact of cosmic rays with molecules of gas in the atmosphere.
 Poirier and his students used Project GRAND to study various phenomena related to the sun and space weather.
 Project GRAND was later utilized as a summer project for Notre Dame undergraduate students along with area high school faculty and students.
 Local teachers Ed Fidler and Calvin Schwartzendruber performed research under the aegis of the Notre Dame QuarkNet Center.
 Goals of the Project GRAND summer project were outreach and enrichment of potential science students.

 Notre Dame professor John Poirier was a physicist out standing in his field.
 Poirier was the founder of the Project GRAND cosmic ray experiment.